In the second week of class, we will look at linear regression in more depth, and examine the challenge of over-fitting.

 3.1 Linear Regression in depth

 Last week, we were exposed to the Linear Regression model.
-Today we will take it apart and look at it carefully.
+Today we will take it apart and look at it carefully to see how it works and what are the needed assumptions to use this model.

 3.1.1 One predictor